ivyl/ivyl.github.com/_posts/2012-10-30-mvvm-for-mere-mortals.md

 and know how to bite it.
 Mind that those things are absolute basics and if you interested in this topic you should use other resources.

+Now you should see appeal of this approach.
+ViewModel holds all the logic and is connected to Window through binding only.
+We can easily unit test the hell out of it, which would be nearly impossible with forms-style implementation (whether you write it in Windows Forms or WPF).

 ## Few Advices

 They come from my little experience, and they come free.